gbif/ssg-gb27/content/05_travel-accommodation/en.md

 ## Hotels

 A block of rooms has been reserved at the meeting venue, the Westin Alexandria Old Town, at the discounted rate of $159 USD per night.
+The rate is ex taxes and breakfast.

 We advice you to book early to take advantage of the dicounted rate as space is limited.
 The offer expires 21 August 2020.